Alishba505/Alishba505.github.io/README.md

 • Designed the complete network system and utilized AutoCAD to create custom fittings for cable wall plates.

 **_Code-It Hacks_** -Summer Camp Specialist/Leader
-•Worked hand-in-hand with PhD students to teach kids (ages 8-16) beginner to intermediate coding languages •
+•Worked hand-in-hand with PhD students to teach kids (ages 13-16) beginner to intermediate coding •Taught beginner Python, JavaScript

 ### Projects
 **_DigiTalli_** -2021
 • Developed and programmed a device that counts the number of people entering and exiting a space/room, checks temperature, and sends SMS notifications to notify attendees when a store or other location is ready for them to enter.